brettjrea/a2/breakdown.md

 ### Algebra (35% - 44% of the exam)
 1. **Real Number System & Quantities (Major)**
-   - Extend properties of exponents to rational exponents
+   - Extend properties of exponents to rational exponents (Take irrational exponents and make them rational.)
-   - Reason quantitatively and use units to solve problems
+   - Reason quantitatively and use units to solve problems (Isolate X using the properties of exponents.)

 Here is an example that demonstrates how to extend the properties of exponents to rational exponents and reason quantitatively: